 Let’s get started with my reflection:

 As a double minority, I get the looks and the comments.
 Sometimes depending on where I am I get the question, “Are you really a scientist?”
 You are not what I thought a scientist would look like.
-Now, tell me what is that supposed to mean?
-It shouldn’t matter if I am a woman, black or look young.
-However, we know in today’s world this happens.
-It’s a shame.
+We have to change the narrative of what a scientist looks like.
+STEM is for everyone and if we want to increase the number of underrepresented minorities in STEM we need have representation of scientists everywhere.
+This Twitter chat touched on a lot of major points.
+Here are the two questions stood out to me:

 Question 2: What are the needs of Black women in STEM that are most overlooked?: